 The mission of LVAT is to disrupt human trafficking in our community by building a united front to educate and equip our community to take action.

-We envision a community where human trafficking and exploitation have no place, where silence is not an option, and where human beings are not for sale.
 Guided by the strength and leadership of those with lived experience, we strive for a future where survivors can lead the way, survive out loud, and heal from trauma in community.
-Through collective action, education, and unwavering advocacy, we work toward a world where every individual is free, valued, and empowered to thrive.